huggingface/blog/audio-datasets.md

 The Dataset Preview is a brilliant way of experiencing audio datasets before committing to using them.
 You can pick any dataset on the Hub, scroll through the samples and listen to the audio for the different subsets and splits, gauging whether it's the right dataset for your needs.
-Once you've selected a dataset, it's trivial to load the data on your device.
+Once you've selected a dataset, it's trivial to load the data so that you can start using it.

 ## Load an Audio Dataset

 One of the key defining features of 🤗 Datasets is the ability to download and prepare a dataset in just one line of Python code.
 This is made possible through the [`load_dataset`](https://huggingface.co/docs/datasets/loading#load) function.
-Conventionally, we'd have to download the raw data, extract it from its compressed format, and prepare individual samples and splits.
+Conventionally, loading a dataset involves: i) downloading the raw data, ii) extracting it from its compressed format, and iii) preparing individual samples and splits.
 Using `load_dataset`, all of the heavy lifting is done under the hood.

 Let's take the example of loading the [GigaSpeech](https://huggingface.co/datasets/speechcolab/gigaspeech) dataset from Speech Colab.
-GigaSpeech is a relatively recent speech recognition dataset for benchmarking academic speech systems and is one of many newly added datasets on the Hugging Face Hub.
+GigaSpeech is a relatively recent speech recognition dataset for benchmarking academic speech systems and is one of many audio datasets available on the Hugging Face Hub.

-To load the GigaSpeech dataset, we simply take the dataset's identifier on the Hub (`speechcolab/gigaspeech`) and specify it in the [`load_dataset`](https://huggingface.co/docs/datasets/loading#load) function.
+To load the GigaSpeech dataset, we simply take the dataset's identifier on the Hub (`speechcolab/gigaspeech`) and specify it to the [`load_dataset`](https://huggingface.co/docs/datasets/loading#load) function.
 GigaSpeech comes in five configurations of increasing size, ranging from `xs` (10 hours) to `xl`(10,000 hours).
 For the purpose of this tutorial, we'll load the smallest of these configurations.
 The dataset's identifier and the desired configuration are all that we require to download the dataset: